danyal002/cmd-stack/README.md

 ![](./media/cmdstack-delete-cli.gif)

-## Contributing
+## How to Contribute

-CmdStack is open-source and welcomes contributions from the community.
+CmdStack is open-source and welcomes contributions from the community!

+Here's how you can get involved:
+- **Request a new feature:** Use GitHub issues and label your issue with [`feature-request`](https://github.com/danyal002/cmd-stack/labels/feature-request).
+Please search existing feature requests before making a new one.
+- **Report a bug:** Use GitHub issues and label your issue with [`bug`](https://github.com/danyal002/cmd-stack/labels/bug).
+Please search existing bug reports before making a new one.
+- **Write code:** Please do your dev work on a fork of this repository.
+Once finished, create a PR containing a detailed description of the changes (including screenshots, if possible).

+As always, please be respectful in your communication.

 ## License